 Women’s Economic Ventures Free Self-Employment Training Orientation

 Have you wanted to run your own business, but don’t know where to start?
 Or do you already own a business and want to expand?
 Learn how to make those dreams a reality with Women’s Economic Ventures (WEV) Women’s Business Center.
-WEV is a holding free, 1-hour informational sessions facilitated by Program Coordinator Claire Anderson in Santa Barbara County to help determine readiness for the next Self-Employment Training (SET) course.
+WEV is a holding a free, 1-hour informational session facilitated by Program Coordinator Claire Anderson in Santa Barbara County to help determine readiness for the next Self-Employment Training (SET) course.
 Orientation is required to enroll.
-Location will be given at RSVP.

 Self-Employment Training (SET)